tschuelia/PyPythia/README.md

 Lightweight python library to predict the difficulty of Multiple Sequence Alignments (MSA).

-## Requirements
+## Installation and Requirements
 In order to use this difficulty prediction, you need RAxML-NG installed somewhere on your system.
 You can find the install instructions [here](https://github.com/amkozlov/raxml-ng).

-Install the other requirements using the provided `requirements.txt` file:
+Install the python package by running
     ```
-    pip install -r requirements.txt
+    pip install -e .
     ```

 ### Predictor